 - Don’t touch the jewelry as it heals.
 At first, you might be able to see the bridge jewelry in the corners of your eyes.
-Don’t worry, your brain will get used to it eventually and adjust (just like how you can’t see your nose in the edges of your vision), but it might be a bit annoying.
+Don’t worry, your brain will get used to it eventually and adjust, but it might be a bit annoying.
 It could also make it tempting to touch the jewelry, even unconsciously.
-Make sure that you keep your hands away.
-Not only can your hands introduce bacteria to the piercing, moving the jewelry too much could cause issues like jewelry rejection and scarring, so your jewelry is best left alone.
+Moving the jewelry too much could cause issues like jewelry rejection and scarring, so your jewelry is best left alone.

 - Watch for signs of jewelry rejection.
 If pierced incorrectly, bridge piercings see more rejection than other piercing types.
 Because of this, it’s a good idea to keep an eye out for signs of rejection as your piercing heals.
 If the piercing holes get larger, the skin above the barbell gets thinner, or the skin around the piercings starts to get red and flaky, see your piercer for consultation.
-It could be a sign that your jewelry is getting rejected, and they’ll guide you on next steps.
+It could be a sign that your jewelry is getting rejected, and they’ll guide you on the next steps.
+Unfortunately, it likely spells the end of your piercing.
 (Jewelry rejection risk is a big reason why you should find a piercer with a long, successful track record when it comes to bridge piercings.)

 How long does the bridge piercing take to heal?